rl-institut/oemof-B3/docs/getting_started.rst

      snakemake -j<NUMBER_OF_CPU_CORES> <output file or folder>

-Calculated scenarios in the directory :file:`results` can be deleted with two kinds of rules.
-Based on the used operating system, Linux and Darwin/macOS based systems can execute the rule:
+The calculations of scenarios in the :file:`results` directory can be deleted on Darwin/macOS systems by executing the following rule:

 ::